The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 After two months with this regiment, Grant was promoted to brigadier-general.
 His first command was at Cairo, Illinois, and included parts of southern Illinois, western Kentucky and Tennessee.

 For a while, he chafed under the necessity to get permission to attack the Confederate forces, and once, he set out and captured Paducah, Kentucky, without orders.
-Then, over the next year, came the battles of Belmont and his assaults on Fort Henry and Fort Donelson.
-In the latter most, he captured 12,000 troops.

 President Lincoln, who was most certainly paying attention to war news, nominated him for major-general of volunteers, and the Senate confirmed the nomination.